jcarswell/hris-integration/source/models/employee.rst

 Employee Model
 ==============

-This model represents that base object that is syncronized from an upstream HIRS Database
+This model represents that base object that is synchronized from an upstream HRIS Database

 .. autoclass:: hirs_admin.models.Employee